 That’s the question we asked at Kolide.
 (Yes, we’re going to talk about our own product now, but we promise it’s not a bait-and-switch; it’s a genuinely new way of approaching this problem.)

 Kolide’s open source agent is built on osquery, so it can run checks across your Linux devices, whether they’re Debian-based or RPM-based.
 But Kolide goes beyond visibility and actually helps achieve compliance.
-It messages Linux users on Slack when it detects an issue, and instructs them on how to resolve it.
+It notifies Linux users when it detects an issue, and instructs them on how to resolve it.
+And if a device isn’t secure, its user can’t authenticate via \Okta until they’ve resolved the issue.
 (To be clear, we’re not claiming we can detect or solve every issue on every version of Linux, but we are the fastest and easiest way to deploy osquery across your fleet.)

 “Ask users to fix their own problems” might seem simplistic, but it’s a quietly revolutionary way of collaborating with employees who value transparency and autonomy.
 And in our experience, it works.
 When you approach Linux users this way, they’re happy to cooperate, and are even grateful for the reminder.